-19. Engagement of local communities should aim to sensibilize and engage to various kinds of civil society groups (e.g. local communities, local authorities, NGOs, schools etc.4) to participate in the Adopt-a-Beach measures, to inform general public about the positive impacts of the measure in minimizing the stranded marine litter items along the coastlines.
-To this extent, no team should be excluded, having ensured in prior that a proper training of all the related communities and team members can be delivered.
+19. Engagement of local communities should aim to sensibilize and engage to various kinds of civil society groups (e.g. local communities, local authorities, NGOs, schools etc.) to participate in the Adopt-a-Beach measures, to inform general public about the positive impacts of the measure in minimizing the stranded marine litter items along the coastlines.
+To this

-3 Based on the international experience, European (i.e. EU MSFD) and the experience from the other Regional Seas (e.g. OSPAR), the counts of marine litter items found on beaches, in items/100m stretch has proven to work quite well.
+&lt;sup>3 Based on the international experience, European (i.e. EU MSFD) and the experience from the other Regional Seas (e.g. OSPAR), the counts of marine litter items found on beaches, in items/100m stretch has proven to work quite well.
 The quantification of marine litter items found on beaches in items per surface areas may arise problems, especially for areas where low and high tides are present.

-4 The list is non-exhaustive.
+&lt;sup>4 The list is non-exhaustive.
 Various kinds of civil society groups are welcome to participate in the implementation of the Adopt-a-beach measures, further to obtaining the proper training.